-Unfortunately we can’t afford even the “budget” supercar convertibles that Top Gear used to cruised around the empty roads of Spain in the latest episode (the Audi R8, Ferrari 458 Italia, McLaren 12C are just a little too rich for our tastes), but, there’s nothing like a great convertible to take every day driving to a whole new level of enjoyment.
+Unfortunately, we can’t afford even the “budget” supercar convertibles that Top Gear used to cruise around the empty roads of Spain in the latest episode (the Audi R8, Ferrari 458 Italia, McLaren 12C are just a little too rich for our tastes), but, there’s nothing like a great convertible to take every day driving to a whole new level of enjoyment.

 So we’ve compiled a list of our favourites.
 Check it out and then fire up the engine.
 It’s a beautiful day outside for a road trip.

 This dinky six-speed automatic two-door super-mini is compact enough to fit in almost any parking space and with the roof down it gives drivers a grand view of the blue sky.
 It features four-wheel ABS, first and second-row airbags, driveline traction control and low CO2 emissions.